 With the subscriber list downloaded, sort based on lastViewDate to create a set of cohorts.
-We recommend grouping your inactives into 10 days, 11 to 20 days, 21 to 30 days, 31 to 45 days, 46 to 60 day and 61 to 90 days since they last watched a video.
+We recommend grouping your stalled users into 10 days, 11 to 20 days, 21 to 30 days, 31 to 45 days, 46 to 60 day and 61 to 90 days since they last watched a video.
 For new or small video services you may include all inactive customers.
-For larger services, taking a sample of 600 inactives in each cohort should be representative and easier to work with later.
+For larger services, taking a sample of 600 stalled users in each cohort should be representative and easier to work with later.
 You may also want to remove those customers on a one-year or two-year subscription plan as they may skew the churn numbers.
 As a last step, divide each cohort in half, tagging an A and a B group.

 Next up, develop an email to reach out to the B’s.
 This can be a general message promoting new or upcoming shows, movies or events as well as other content the audience may enjoy.
 Load up the B’s into your marketing or email system using the appropriate hashed email field and hit send.